Cursor Generates Duplicate Logic Instead of Reusing Helpers

 - src/utils/validation.ts (input validation)

-Step 4: Push back when you see duplication
+Step 4: Push back the moment you see duplication

 You wrote a new `formatDate` function, but src/utils/date.ts already has one with timezone handling.